TG199/TG199/README.md

 I fancy working on backend development and contributing to open source projects.
 I’m currently building my skills in Python, JavaScript, and web development frameworks.

-* 🌍  I'm based in Port-Harcourt, Rivers State, Nigeria
+* 🌍  I'm from Nigeria.
 * 🧠  I'm learning Deno
 * 🤝  I'm open to work as a backend dev.
 (Golang or Nodejs)
 * ⚡  Full time LFC fan (you'll never walk alone)